maths101/COMP433-GroupG/README.md

      - `Huron_Labelled_Data_4_Class`
      - `Huron_Labelled_Data_2_Class`
    - Upload the `checkpoints` folder containing the file `checkpoint_tiny_epoch_9.pth` to the Google Colab contents folder
+      > If running Training_with_Pretrained_Dino, instead upload the DINO backbone file as explained in that Colab notebook.

 3. **Connect to a Runtime**: